pbek/QOwnNotes/webpage/src/es/scripting/hooks.md

 openAiBackendsHook
 ------------------

-Este hook se llama cuando el servicio de OpenAI se vuelve a cargar.
+Este gancho se llama cuando el servicio de OpenAI se vuelve a cargar.
 Por ejemplo, esto también sucede cuando el motor de scripts se vuelve a cargar.

 You can use it to provide config for custom OpenAI backends, like your own OpenAI API compatible LLMs.